zaheerAamir/Sudoku/README.md

 Used packages like express,cheerio,dotenv,cors and axios

 Note: Download CORS Unblock extension on any web browser you are using to view this site.

+Temporarily the site is down because the backend of the site is deployed in Heroku